xotahal/react-native-material-ui/README.md

 #### iOS (see [original](https://github.com/oblador/react-native-vector-icons#ios))

+## Adding Roboto Font
+This project uses Roboto as the main font for text.
+Make sure to add Roboto to your project, as it will give the following error on iOS.
+`Unrecognized font family Roboto`.

+You can obtain Roboto free from [here](https://fonts.google.com/specimen/Roboto).

+Here is a great tutorial which shows [how to add custom fonts](https://fonts.google.com/specimen/Roboto).

 # Usage

 To achieve the level of customizability, React Native Material UI is using a single JS object called uiTheme that is passed in via context.
 By default, this uiTheme object is based on the lightTheme that you can find [here](https://github.com/xotahal/react-native-material-ui/blob/master/src/styles/themes/light.js).
 So, you can change almost everything very easily.